robertivan/toc-master/readme.txt

 1. Log in to your WordPress admin panel
 2. Navigate to Plugins → Add New
-3. Search for "TOC Master"
+3. Search for "TOC Builder by RobertIvan"
 4. Click "Install Now" and then "Activate"
-5. Navigate to TOC Master in the WordPress sidebar to configure
+5. Navigate to TOC Builder in the WordPress sidebar to configure

 = Manual Installation =

 1. Download the plugin ZIP file
 2. Upload the `toc-master` folder to the `/wp-content/plugins/` directory
 3. Activate the plugin through the 'Plugins' menu in WordPress
-4. Navigate to TOC Master in the WordPress sidebar to configure the plugin
+4. Navigate to TOC Builder in the WordPress sidebar to configure the plugin

 = After Activation =

-1. Go to TOC Master in the WordPress sidebar
+1. Go to TOC Builder in the WordPress sidebar
 2. Enable the Table of Contents
 3. Select which heading levels to include (H1-H6)
 4. Choose where to display the TOC (before/after first heading, or top of content)